-Authors of good poetry can force you confront difficult topics
+Authors of good poetry can force you to confront difficult topics

 Poems that Agree: +